"Manos": The Hands of Fate

 , performed in Chicago) and a 2004 documentary (Hotel Torgo

-to help fund a complete high-definition restoration of the movie from the pristine-condition workprint; by the campaign's end, Solovey raised almost 400% more than the initial goal.)
+to help fund a complete high-definition restoration of the movie from the pristine-condition workprint; by the campaign's end, Solovey raised almost 400% more than the initial goal.
 A side-by-side comparison

-of the restoration illustrates the dramatic difference between the restored version and the currently-available DVD release (created from third-generation sources and degraded beyond repair).
+of the restoration illustrates the dramatic difference between the restored version helmed by Solovey and the currently-available DVD release (created from third-generation sources and degraded beyond repair).

-Believe it or not, a sequel, Manos: the Search for Valley Lodge is currently in production
+A sequel, Manos: the Search for Valley Lodge was reportedly in production

 sometime in 2013; the crew supposedly filmed in El Paso and used much of the original cast

 Manos: The Hands of Fate contains Master-approved examples of the following tropes: